wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

+   Topologically Close:  Refers to two hosts being close in terms of
-      host to the other.
+      number of hops or time it takes for a packet to travel from one host to the other.
 The concept of topological distance is only loosely related to the concept of geographical distance: two geographically close hosts can still be very distant from a